FieldFlags.jl Documentation

 - This would look like a regular field type annotation for exact sizes (i.e.

-and want to get that type back out when accessing the field. - Due to the nature of how these objects are stored internally, the types will need to be at least
+a::UInt16), or like e.g.a:3::UInt16for objects that want to store the lower 3 bits of anUInt16and want to get that type back out when accessing the field. - Due to the nature of how these objects are stored internally, the types will need to be at least

-types will need to be at least 2 bits in size, to store the sign bit.- See #9 for the issue tracking this.
+isbitstype, possibly evenisprimitivetype, as it's unclear whether the padding potentially contained in anisbitstypeis legal to observe (I suspect it isn't). <: Signedtypes will need to be at least 2 bits in size, to store the sign bit.- See #9 for the issue tracking this.

 - This would look like a regular field type annotation for exact sizes (i.e.